Core Courses, starting with the Clean Energy Policy Course in August, are all organized into "modules." A module is a week's worth of course material.

 - Participating in a one-hour long virtual classroom.

 Recorded multimedia may be video lectures; interviews; audio files; or other types of media.

 Assignments may include reading of academic or grey literature; qualitative and quantitative problem sets and quizzes; weekly writing assignments responding to prompts from videos or debating topics with peers on an online forum; and longer graded writing or modeling projects.

 Where assignments are given to a group, course participants will have to coordinate with their teammates using whatever communication method they prefer to deliver it on time.
 The grade the group receives will be shared among team members.

 Participants may also elect to take part in optional office hours held by teaching assistants or faculty members and to attend online events hosted by the Yale clean energy community that the FDCE cohort is invited to.

 Weekly live sessions are mandatory and held through Zoom.
 Zoom is a webinar-hosting and online meeting tool.
 A live session may be a lecture from Yale faculty, a Q&A on homework, a webinar presentation with a guest expert, or even a small group discussion during office hours.

-All cohort-wide live sessions are held at noon EST on Thursdays except for Thanksgiving Week.
-Some smaller group sessions such as optional office hours in the Technology Transitions and Renewable Energy Project Finance course may be held at different times, which are announced based on speakers and instructors' availability.
+All cohort-wide live sessions are held from noon to 1 p.m.
+EST on Thursdays except for Thanksgiving Week.
+Some smaller group sessions such as optional office hours may be held at different times, which are announced based on speakers' and instructors' availability.